Fragile X-associated primary ovarian insufficiency

-Fragile X-associated Primary Ovarian Insufficiency (FXPOI) is the most common genetic cause of premature ovarian failure in women with a normal karyotype 46, XX.
+Fragile X-associated primary ovarian insufficiency (FXPOI) is the most common genetic cause of premature ovarian failure in women with a normal karyotype 46, XX.
 The expansion of a CGG repeat in the 5' untranslated region of the FMR1 gene from the normal range of 5-45 repeats to the premutation range of 55-199 CGGs leads to risk of FXPOI for ovary-bearing individuals.
 About 1:150-1:200 women in the US population carry a premutation.
 Women who carry an FMR1 premutation have a roughly 20% risk of being diagnosed with FXPOI, compared to 1% for the general population, and an 8-15% risk of developing the neurogenerative tremor/ataxia disorder (FXTAS).
 FMR1 premutation women are also at increased risk of having a child with a CGG repeat that is expanded to >200 repeats (a full mutation).
-Individuals with a full mutation, unlike the premutation, produce little to no mRNA or protein from the FMR1 gene and are affected with Fragile X syndrome.
+Individuals with a full mutation, unlike the premutation, produce little to no mRNA or protein from the FMR1 gene and have fragile X syndrome as a result.

 Clinical diagnosis

-Primary ovarian insufficiency requires that a diagnosis be made prior to the age of 40, since it is considered premature relative to the average age of menopause of 51 in the US.
+Primary ovarian insufficiency requires that a diagnosis be made before the age of 40, since it is considered premature relative to the average age of menopause of 51 in the US.
 The two criteria are the repeated elevation of the follicle stimulating hormone (FSH), which increases dramatically when a woman enters menopause, and the loss of menstruation for at least 4–6 months.
 In FMR1 premuation carriers, the likelihood of receiving a clinical diagnosis of FXPOI is about 20% and increased FSH levels and altered menstrual cycles become particularly evident between 30 and 40 years of age.
 Even if menses are lost, women diagnosed with FXPOI may experience a spontaneous "escape" ovulation.
 This means that there is some chance for conception, around 10%, even if menstruation has been absent for extended periods in women with FXPOI.
-Women planning to conceive before the cessation of periods are often encouraged to consult a genetic counselor or medical geneticist to understand their individual risk for having a child with Fragile X Syndrome.
+Women planning to conceive before the cessation of periods are often encouraged to consult a genetic counselor or medical geneticist to understand their risk for having a child with fragile X syndrome.